ryan-guzman/waaam/README.md

 ### Overview

 #### Purpose
-The purpose of this application was to improve the volunteer tracking process at the SLO Botanical Garden nonprofit.
-Previously, volunteer information was written down and manually inputted into spreadsheets by nonprofit supervisors.
-In order to streamline this task, the team built a volunteer management system that allows volunteers to record their hours and view their volunteer history, all while allowing nonprofit supervisors to keep this information and filter/export it when necessary.
+The purpose of this application was to improve the volunteer tracking process at WAAAM - Western Antique Auto and Airplane Museum

 ### Getting Started for Developers